 “What did you say?
 Not go in person?”
 I questioned.
 “I don’t understand.”

-“I know that we both saw us on that land together, saying those prayers of forgiveness, but what if we don’t have to physically go there, that we could be somewhere else, like here even, and the same results will happen?”
+“I know that we both saw us on that land together, saying those prayers of forgiveness, but what if we don’t have to physically go there, suppose we could be somewhere else, like here even, and the same results will happen?”
 She paused for effect.
-“Carolyn, I just really feel Yahweh is giving you a choice in this.
+“Carolyn, I just really sense Yahweh is giving you a choice in this.
 I want to show you my home and all.
 Mom’s ready for us, but I really have a feeling that you don’t actually have to physically be there.”

 “Well, I don’t understand that.
 Why didn’t God tell me that from the beginning and save me from all this grief?”